 Psychologists have used such an approach with EEG and pain-inducing stimuli in order to help further understand how chronic pain is dealt with .
 The researchers found that different methods of coping with pain were impacted by the way in which the salience was changed.
 This could potentially lead to better treatments for people suffering from chronic pain.

 Salience is further discussed in a therapeutic context , with researchers finding that the salience of a phobic stimulus may increase based on the emotional state of the individual.
-This emphasises the importance of evaluating the emotional response of an individual when treating phobic reactions.
+This emphasizes the importance of evaluating the emotional response of an individual when treating phobic reactions.

 The importance of context on salience has been demonstrated in a number of ways.
 A classic example is the “Oddball Paradigm” , in which a repetitive series of similar stimuli are shown to the respondent, with an occasional “oddball” included in the series.
 For example, someone may see a series of yellow triangles presented to them, with an occasional red square (the “oddball”) breaking up the sequence.
 Detection of those “oddballs” can be measured using techniques such as EEG or fMRI.